bryanjohn05/SignSerenade/README.md

 # SignSerenade: Your Voice in Signs  (In Development)
-SignSerenade is a web application that bridges the communication gap between Deaf and hearing communities.
-It provides real-time sign language translation, text-to-sign conversion, and an interactive learning module.
-By leveraging cutting-edge technologies like YOLOv11 and WLASL, the project aims to promote inclusivity and accessibility.
+SignSerenade is a web application designed to bridge communication barriers between Deaf and hearing communities.
+It features text-to-sign conversion using ASL videos and an interactive learning module that provides real-time feedback on sign language practice.
+The project utilizes a custom dataset and WLASL, combined with advanced models like YOLOv11m, to deliver accurate and efficient results.
+SignSerenade promotes inclusivity by enabling seamless sign language translation and personalized learning experiences.

 ---
 Team Members: